seanquinn917/phase-4-project/README.md

 ## Installation

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+visit: https://movie-world-rnw3.onrender.com/ in view in your browser.

 ## Usage